Standards of Residence

 the conduct meeting determines sanctions.
 The failure to abide by, or complete,

-any assigned sanction may result in additional sanctioning.
+any assigned sanction may result in additional disciplinary action and/or sanctioning.

 1. Letter of Warning: A letter of warning to a resident that his or her conduct is in violation